Speaker Topics

 Universität Basel, sponsored by The British Society for Literature and Science

-Because Bowen’s prose style disrupts our conventional reading expectations, I used this presentation to explore the imaginative and social value of these disruptions.
-After, I read a few passages from my novel about incest, Surviving the Wreck.
+Because Bowen’s writing style challenges our conventional reading expectations in ways that sometimes parallel those used by feminist activists to disrupt traditional expectations of women, I used this presentation to explore the imaginative and social value of these disruptions.
+After, I read passages from my novel about incest, Surviving the Wreck.

 A Problem and a Wonder: Developing Students’ Metacognitive Abilities in the Creative Writing Classroom